bryden/bud/README.md

         log-bin = mysql-bin
         binlog_format = ROW

-3. Configure bud.sh to meet specific needs
+3. Configure bud.sh to meet specific needs.
 Open bud.sh and set the variables at the top of the file:

         ####################################
         # USER SETTINGS - PLEASE CONFIGURE #